 Most of the track was lifted between Easter and June 1967, leaving just a short section near the junction which was used as a siding.
 By 1972, a section of the track had been opened up to the public as the Marden Nature Trail and today most of the 6 mile route between Chippenham and Calne is part of the National Cycle Network and known as the Chippenham/Calne Railway Path.
 Sadly, nothing remains of the station and goods yard.
 The site is now a modern housing estate.

-You are looking for a camouflaged film pot.
+You are looking for a small magnetic tube.
 Please replace EXACTLY as found.